top of page

 Available for viewing

-Through paintings and other objects from his life, this exhibition will delve into the extraordinary journey of a Russian Baron who fled his homeland in the turbulent years leading up to World War I.
+Through paintings and other objects from his life, this exhibition dives into the extraordinary journey of a Russian Baron who fled his homeland in the turbulent years leading up to World War I.

 After emigrating to the United States in the late 1910s, Baron Eugene Fersen founded his spiritual organization, the Lightbearers.
 In the 1930s, he chose Archer near Stevenson, WA as the site for his university, stating he believed the Columbia River Gorge is a spiritual vortex.